 It’s been a long wait, but the deserted beaches, underwater adventures and geographic anomalies of Vanuatu are once again within reach of travellers.

-The Pacific Ocean country, made up of around 80 islands, are releasing restrictions to fully-vaccinated travellers on July 1.
+The Pacific Ocean country, made up of around 80 islands, released restrictions to fully-vaccinated travellers on July 1.

 Our editor Jeremy Drake visited in 2019, just before the pandemic – this is what the world has been missing out on the last few years: